Mid-Strength Beer Benefits: Does Switching to 3% Help?

 It's less suitable for people who:

-- Struggle with moderating consumption regardless of strength
+• Struggle with moderate drinking regardless of strength

 Practical Tips

 Track honestly.
 If you're switching to mid-strength for health reasons, know whether it's actually working.
-Count units, not just drinks.
+Count drinks and alcohol grams, not just rounds.

 Make it the default.
 If mid-strength requires a conscious decision each time, you'll drift back.
 Stock the fridge with lighter options.
-Order the session IPA first.
+Order the session beer first.

 Combine approaches.
-Mid-strength on some occasions, alcohol-free on others, nothing on others still.
+Mid-strength on some occasions, alcohol-free on others, drink-free days on others still.
 The approaches stack.

 Give it time.
 Your palate adjusts.
 The full-strength option may start tasting heavier than you remembered.